The Attack on the Altar at the Annunciation of the Lord

 To all who were my fellow parishioners at the Annunciation of the Lord when our altar was attacked,

-Grace and peace of the Lord be with you.
+Grace and peace of our Lord Jesus Christ be with you.
 Immediately after the attack on our altar, our priest led us in prayer, asking the Lord to help us understand why such a thing happens.
-That prayer was heard, and now that I fully understand why it happened, I am obliged to relay what I have learned to you.
+That prayer was heard, and now that I fully understand why it happened, I am obliged to tell you what I have learned.

 Don't worry.
 It's not that we did anything bad.
 It's that we are being called to do something good, and simple too.
 Please allow me to begin by telling you the incredible story of how it happened.
 Nobody can make this stuff up.
 But God can.